Before You Adjust a Blow-off Valve

 - To decrease the spring force on the piston.
 Rotate the cap anti-clockwise in the direction of soft as marked on the top of the cap.

 CAUTION – Do not rotate the cap beyond the first O-Ring indicator groove

-• Start with the BOV cap at the maximum soft position (The indicator O-Ring should be completely covered by the edge of the cap)
+- Start with the BOV cap at the maximum soft position.
+Note: The indicator O-Ring should be completely covered by the edge of the cap.

-• With the engine at idle the exhaust port should be closed off by the piston – the piston should be hard against the seat and not floating or moving
+- With the engine at idle, the exhaust port should be closed off by the piston.
+Therefore the piston should be hard against the seat and not floating or moving.

-• Free rev the engine and back off quickly, the engine should return to normal idle speed – if the engine drops below idle or stalls increase the spring tension by one turn
+- Free rev the engine and back off quickly.
+The engine should return to average idle speed, however, if the engine drops below idle or stalls.
+Go ahead and Increase the spring tension by one turn.

 - Test drive the car and ensure that when decelerating or changing gears that the engine has minimal backfiring and no stalling.
-If backfiring is excessive or stalling is noticed then check all connections made during the installation, otherwise increase the spring tension
+If backfiring is excessive or stalling is noticed.
+Make sure to check all connections made during the installation.
+Otherwise, increase the spring tension.